learn-co-curriculum/dsc-introduction-to-decision-trees/README.md

 You will be able to:

-- Understand and describe a decision tree algorithm in terms of graph architecture
+- Describe a decision tree algorithm in terms of graph architecture
 - Describe how decision trees are used to create partitions in a sample space
-- Have an overview of the training and prediction stages involved decision tree classification
+- Describe the training and prediction process of a decision tree
-- Understand the importance of a cost function for decision trees

 ## From graphs to decision trees